DaanSelen/ntos/README.md

 `Paste your installation commands into ./configs/<your-configuration>/finish.sh at line 64 to 66.`

     > If you do not configure a remote management system, then your system will be hard to debug or trouble-shoot (because of the fool-proof nature).<br>
     > Personally I've used MeshCentral which is free and works great!
+Link is [here](https://github.com/Ylianst/MeshCentral)

 - A Debian installation medium, such as an USB-stick with Debian net(work)-inst(allation) or the CD/DVD media flashed onto it.
 (For flashing see: [rufus](https://rufus.ie/) / [Balena Etcher](https://www.balena.io/etcher))<br>